daverix/slingerORM/README.md

 SlingerORM
 ==========

-SlingerORM is a simple Object Relation Mapper (ORM) focusing on speed and simplicity.
+SlingerORM is a simple Object Relation Mapper (ORM) for Android that focusing on speed and simplicity.
 It uses code generation to generate code against the database that you don't want to write over and over again.

 Basic usage
 ----------